 - Refurbishment of the current reception desk and surrounding spaces with additional seating and improved area for tennis retail items.

 - Refurbishment of the core leisure changing room facilities.

-A new, additional, fitness studio dedicated for group cycle sessions on the ground floor.
+- A new, additional, fitness studio dedicated to group cycle sessions on the ground floor.

 How will I check-in when I arrive?